Natsoulas/SatelliteSim/README.md

-# lqr_rendezvous
+# SatelliteSim

-This is a C++ simulation of spaceflight dynamics for a satellite in low-earth orbit.
+This is a C++ simulation of 6DOF spaceflight dynamics for an earth-orbiting satellilte.
-It will implement a control law for a time-optimal rendezvous with another satellite.

 ## Getting Started